aucontraire/holberton-system_engineering-devops/0x05-processes_and_signals/README.md

 * 5-kill_me_now: bash script that kills 4-to_infinity_and_beyond process
 * 6-kill_me_now_made_easy: bash script that kills 4-to_infinity_and_beyond process easily
 * 7-highlander: bash script that displays 'To infinity and beyond', if kill attempt 'I am invincible!!!'
+* 8-beheaded_process: bash script that kills the process 7-highlander